scrapy/scrapy/docs/topics/request-response.rst

-There are some aspects of scraping, such as filtering out duplicate requests (see :setting:`DUPEFILTER_CLASS`) or caching responses (see :setting:`HTTPCACHE_POLICY`), where you need the ability to generate a short, unique identifier from a :class:`~scrapy.http.Request` object: a request fingerprint.
+There are some aspects of scraping, such as filtering out duplicate requests (see :setting:`DUPEFILTER_CLASS`) or caching responses (see :setting:`HTTPCACHE_POLICY`), where you need the ability to generate a short, unique identifier from a :class:`~scrapy.Request` object: a request fingerprint.

 You often do not need to worry about request fingerprints, the default request